jaredkrinke/log/content/posts/programming-languages/100-languages-3.md

 I was prepared for Forth's minimal syntax (even more minimal than Lisp) and I knew how to use a stack. **But I underestimated just how *exasperatingly tedious* managing the parameter stack would be**.
 I'm sure there's some better solution for temporaries that I skimmed over, but having to `SWAP 1 + SWAP`, etc. was inconvenient.

 Overall, I'm not sure how I feel about Forth outside of the embedded world.
-I *do* hope to implement my own Forth one day--and maybe with the benefit of enlightenment I'll feel differently.
+I *do* hope to implement my own Forth one day--and maybe with the benefit of enlightenment I'll feel differently. **Edit**: After having a few more Forth-like languages, I've come to appreciate its simplicity a lot more.
+Using variables would have made my life a lot easier for this problem!

 Notes: